Medical SEO: Improve Your Healthcare Website’s Rankings

 If you didn’t know that being an expert on a topic pays dividends by now, perhaps this next segment will help you see more clearly.

-To get an understanding of how Google uses E-A-T, we’ll break down what each letter is used for and specifically, how it applies to the healthcare industry.
+To get an understanding of how Google uses E-E-A-T, we’ll break down what each letter is used for and specifically, how it applies to the healthcare industry.

 • Expertise: The expertise of the author who has created the specific, main content in question.